tpoornashree/tpoornashree/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://poornashree-portfolio.netlify.app/)**

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently working on `ServiceNow Platform`.

 - 🌱 I’m currently learning `Machine Learning`